epicdragon44/g511/README.md

 You can interact with the bot while the code is running on Telegram `@bocaml-beta-1`.
 You can test the server via Postman.
 Checkout **Server API** below.

+### Test the Code

+-   `make test` will run all the tests in server and bot (using Jane Street's PPX testing library).
+Note that if there is NO output, then all tests PASSED!

-### Files
+### Get Crackin'

 Edit these two files to get started!

 -   `bot/bin/main.ml` is the entry point for the bot.
 -   `server/bin/main.ml` is the entry point for the server.

-Helper functions and tests are in `bot/lib/` and `server/lib/`.

-### Secrets

--   You'll need to create/have a file `bot/.env` that contains one line: `BOT_TOKEN = <some key>`, where `some key` is the Telegram bot token provided by BotFather.
-If you need a new Bot Token, message @BotFather on Telegram (/start).
-Otherwise, refer to our Discord for the token.

--   You'll need to create/have a file `server/.env` that contains one line: `OPENAI_TOKEN = <some key>`, where `some key` is the OpenAI API key provided by OpenAI.
-If you need a new API key, refer to our Discord for the key.
+Additional server code is in `server/lib`.

-### Server API
+### Cross-reference the Server API

 Check out our [Postman](https://app.getpostman.com/join-team?invite_code=19786b3504f32611f7d4ec9a9c7a8fe1).

-### Dependency Management
+### Manage Dependencies

 This project uses OPAM to manage dependencies.